Lexicon

 via Robert Ayres, Benjamin Warr

 Ayres and Warr's construct: energy output after accounting for real-world conversion efficiencies.
-Raw primary energy overstates economically useful input—a coal-fired plant converts roughly 33–40% of heat to electricity; internal combustion achieves ~25–30%.
+Raw primary energy overstates economically useful input — a coal-fired plant converts roughly 33–40% of heat to electricity; internal combustion achieves ~25–30%.
 Useful work is exergy actually delivered to mechanical systems (prime movers, motors, drives).
-When included in growth accounting, the Solow residual shrinks: a substantial fraction of measured TFP growth reflects improved conversion efficiency rather than disembodied technical change.
+When included in growth accounting, the Solow residual shrinks: a substantial fraction of measured TFP growth reflects improved conversion efficiency.
 The U.S. useful work fraction rose from roughly 3% of primary energy in 1900 to approximately 15% by 2000.

 V